 Both were accepted as the correspondence hereto attached will show.
-The flag was placed in the State library and the vase is in the office of the secretary of state.
+The flag was placed in the State library and the vase is in the office of the secretary that if the resignations of the members of state.
 There is no glass case under which it may be placed.

-Under a resolution of the survivors' association the vase is to be kept by the executive committee for and to be the old county board must go.
-The the property of the last survivor of the regiment.
-There are still about 40 survivors as the records herewith submitted will show.
+Under a resolution of the survivors' association the vase is to be kept by the Kingstree matter, so the members vivors as the records herewith submitted will show.